hyperstack-org/hyperstack/docs/hyper-spec/02-tutorial.md

 If you are familiar with Capybara then the first spec should look similar to an integration spec.
 The difference is instead of visiting a page, we `mount` the `OrdersShipped` component on a blank page that hyper-spec will set up for us.
-This let's us unit test components outside of any application specific view logic.
+This lets us unit test components outside of any application specific view logic.

 > Note that like Capybara we indicate that a client environment should
 > be set up by adding the :js tag.

-Once mounted we can use Capybara finders and matchers, to check if our content is as expected.
+Once mounted we can use Capybara finders and matchers to check if our content is as expected.
 Because we are running on the server we can easily add and delete orders, and check the response on the UI.